selkies-project/selkies-gstreamer/docs/firewall.md

 **The relay ports and the listening port must all be open to the internet.**

 Add the line `no-udp-relay` if you cannot open the UDP `min-port=` to `max-port=` port ranges, or the line `no-tcp-relay` if you cannot open the TCP `min-port=` to `max-port=` port ranges.
-Note that the `--no-udp-relay` argument may not be supported with web browsers and may lead to the TURN server not working.
+Note that the `no-udp-relay` option may not be supported with web browsers and may lead to the TURN server not working.

 In the configuration, under `args:`, set `-c /etc/turnserver.conf` and use the `coturn/coturn:latest` image.